-Bundaberg Rooftop Tent - Fits 3 People, Annex Included in Price - by 23Zero USA
+Bundaberg/Walkabout 62 Rooftop Tent - Fits 3 People, Annex Optional - by 23Zero USA

 Want a 4-season tent where you also sleep comfortably?

-The Bundaberg is a great option for a soft-shell car top tent.
+The Bundaberg (or Walkabout 62) is a great option for a soft-shell car top tent.
 This model is an expedition-grade RTT, meaning it's built with the highest quality canvas, fully waterproof and capable of withstanding the worst weather, suitable for 4-season camping.

 As to the tent itself, it is only 150 lbs, meaning it will fit most roof racks and the weight won't impact much on the fuel economy of the rig.
 These tents by 23Zero are designed in Australia, and in the land down under they've been making roof rack tents for decades now.

 We offer FREE Lift Gate SHIPPING!